Tag Archives | Colombia

 Ride along with urban explorer Foantje to the former island estate of the infamous drug lord Pablo Escobar.
 In ruins now, Escobar’s expansive property must have been grand in its heyday.

 Escobar was arguably the most infamous of Colombia’s drug lords.
 At the height of his power, he controlled over 80 percent of the cocaine trade and had a personal net worth of over $3 billion.
 While the drug lord carefully cultivated a “Robin Hood” image among the citizens of Medellín by building churches, schools and soccer fields, he was in reality a bloodthirsty, ruthless man who murdered his rivals and any law enforcement officials he couldn’t bribe.
 After Escobar’s assassination of a presidential candidate, Colombian officials negotiated his surrender and imprisonment.
-However, this was no regular prison: It was built specifically for Escobar, and had all of the amenities of a luxury resort.… Read the rest
+However, this was no regular prison: It was built specifically for Escobar, and had all of the amenities of a luxury resort.
+When public outcry grew too much to ignore, it was decided that he would be moved to a regular prison.… Read the rest

 Colombia has decriminalized cocaine and marijuana, saying that people cannot be jailed for possessing the drugs for personal use.
 Anyone caught with less 20 grams of marijuana or one gram of cocaine for personal use will not be prosecuted or detained, but could be required to receive treatment, depending on their level of intoxication.